chopfitzroy/hiccup/README.md

 }
 ```

-Sub-components are similar to components but with two big differences.
+Sub-components are similar to components but with **two** big differences.

-One sub-components explicity require that no components or sub components be nested within them, this means you do not need to accomodate for any unknown markup within your component.
+**One**: sub-components explicity require that no components or sub-components be nested within them, this means you do not need to accomodate for any unknown markup within your component.

-__When is this prudent?__
+_When is this prudent?_

-Usually for elements where you may be utilizing abolute posiitoning and you know exactly the elements you intended to have in the component and you have only accomodated for them and no extra.
+Usually for elements where you may be utilizing `position: absolute;` (or other more explicit CSS properties) and you know exactly the elements you intended to have in the component and you only want to accomodated for them and no extra.

-Two sub-components allow their children for the targeting of up to three nested elements without classes for example:
+**Two**: sub-components allow their children for the targeting of up to **three** nested elements without classes for example:

 ```scss
 div.\*profile {